 GROPE-I was a 2D system for continuous force fields.
-GROPE II was expanded to a full sixdimensional (6D) system with three forces and three torques.
+GROPE II was expanded to a full six-dimensional (6D) system with three forces and three torques.
 The computer available for GROPE II in 1976 could produce forces in real time only for very simple world models - a table top; seven child's blocks; and the tongs of the Argonne Remote Manipulator (ARM), a large mechanical device.
 For real-time evaluation of molecular forces, Brooks and his team estimated that 100 times more computing power would be necessary.
 After building and testing the GROPE II system, the ARM was mothballed and the project was put on hold for about a decade until 1986, when VAX computers became available.
 GROPE III, completed in 1988, was a full 6D system.
 Brooks and his students then went on to build a full-molecular-force-field evaluator and, with 12 experienced biochemists, tested it in GROPE IIIB experiments in 1990.
 In these experiments, the users changed the structure of a drug molecule to get the best fit to an active site by manipulating up to 12 twistable bonds.
-The test results on haptic visualization were extremely promising.
-The subjects saw the haptic display as a fast way to test many hypotheses in a short time and set up and guide batch computations.
-The greatest promise of the technique, however, was not in saving time but in improving situational awareness.
-Chemists using the method reported better comprehension of the force fields in the active site and of exactly why each particular candidate drug docked well or poorly.
-Based on this improved grasp of the problem, users could form new hypotheses and ideas for new candidate drugs.